cannatag/ldap3/docs/manual/source/tutorial_abstraction_reader.rst

     <class 'datetime.datetime'>

 .. warning::
-   The ldap3 library returns dates with time tone info.
+   The ldap3 library returns dates with time zone info.
 These dates can be compared only with dates including time zones.
 You can't compare them with a "naive" date object.

 .. note::